yugabyte/yugabyte-db/docs/content/latest/secure/audit-logging/audit-logging-ysql.md

 This can be done in one of the following ways.

-* Using `--ysql_pg_conf` TServer flag
+##### Option A: Using `--ysql_pg_conf` TServer flag

 1. Database administrators can leverage `ysql_pg_conf` to set appropriate values for pgAudit configuration.
 2. Eg. `ysql_pg_conf="pgaudit.log='DDL',pgaudit.log_level=notice"`
 3. These configuration values are set when the YugabyteDB cluster is created and hence are picked up for all users and for every session.

-* Using YugabyteDB `SET` command
+##### Option B: Using YugabyteDB `SET` command

 1. An alternative suggestion is to use the YB `SET` command, which essentially changes the run-time configuration parameters.
 2. Eg. `SET pgaudit.log='DDL'`
 3. `SET` only affects the value used by the current session.
 A detailed description of the set command is illustrated in this [webpage](https://www.postgresql.org/docs/8.3/sql-set.html).

 ### Step 2.
 Load the `pgAudit` extension